-Game Center lets people play games, organize online multiplayer games, and more.
-Players use the built-in Game Center app to sign in to an account, discover new games, add new friends, and browse leaderboards and achievements.
+The Game Center app, where users sign in to their account, discover new games, add new friends, and browse leaderboards and achievements